Tutorial: Configure ThousandEyes for automatic user provisioning

 Under the Mappings section, select Synchronize Azure Active Directory Users to ThousandEyes.

-In the Attribute Mappings section, review the user attributes that are synchronized from Azure AD to ThousandEyes.
-The attributes selected as Matching properties are used to match the user accounts in ThousandEyes for update operations.
+Review the user attributes that are synchronized from Azure AD to ThousandEyes in the Attribute-Mapping section.
+The attributes selected as Matching properties are used to match the user accounts in Parsable for update operations.
+If you choose to change the matching target attribute, you will need to ensure that the Parsable API supports filtering users based on that attribute.
 Select the Save button to commit any changes.

 - Managing user account provisioning for Enterprise Apps